 Similarly, the Westpac Altitude Black Mastercard is available on its own, or bundled with the American Express Westpac Altitude Black Card for a more substantial boost to your points earning potential from both cards.

-When you've selected Altitude Rewards as your loyalty option, the points you earn on both cards – that is, from your American Express Westpac credit card and also your Westpac-issued Visa or Mastercard – will all be credited to your Altitude Rewards account, ready to use when it suits you.
+When you've selected Altitude Rewards as your loyalty option, the points you earn on both cards – that is, from your American Express Westpac credit card and also your Westpac-issued Mastercard – will all be credited to your Altitude Rewards account, ready to use when it suits you.

 Westpac Altitude Rewards: earning credit card points